Techinterview-space/frontend/docs/SSR_DEPLOYMENT.md

 ### SSR server crashes on startup

 Check for:
-- Missing browser API mocks
+- Missing browser API mocks (extend `src/ssr-polyfills.ts` if a dependency reaches for a global at module-evaluation time)
-- Auth0 initialization issues (should only initialize in browser)
+- Application code reading `window` / `document` / `localStorage` outside of an `isPlatformBrowser` guard
 - Missing dependencies in production build

 ## Testing SSR Output